Mechamato Movie: Plot

 Aman fixes Mara's wheelchair damaged in Amato's fight with Trocket as Pian and Mara inform him about the ambush.
 At DeStar, Amato notices that Aman, Sah and Mayor Andy were behind Project Maskmana, taking turns to fight crime under a secret identity.
 Sah reveals that the Maskmana suit was made from the same material as the prison spaceship's hull, empowering its self-learning technology.
 Annoyed that MechaBot escaped, Grakakus upgrades his armor with one of his Power Spheres.

 MechaBot unpairs with Amato to not pose as a threat, while Aman plans to use MechaBot's powers to defeat Grakakus before he captures MechaBot.
 Amato and his friends were pursued by Grakakus' robots who capture Pian and Mara.
 As Grakakus starts to wreak havoc on Kota Hilir, Aman distracts Grakakus, who then breaks his spinal cord, allowing Amato to reach MechaBot.
 Grakakus demands Amato to hand over MechaBot in exchange for Pian and Mara.

 Amato tries convincing Sah to confront Grakakus with MechaBot to prove his worth, but Sah refuses due to his declining health.
 He tells Sah about MechaBot's past and how he considers him as a friend, convincing him to cancel the separation, allowing Amato to mechanize and fight Grakakus.
 Aman and Amato save Pian and Mara as Grakakus jettisons them from his ship.
 Grakakus fails to merge with MechaBot, who subdues him and re-mechanizes with Amato.
 Amato and MechaBot defeat Grakakus and destroy his spaceship, leaving him to be crushed by its wreckage.
 The group visit Aman in the hospital who thanks everyone for saving his life.
 Andy informs them about another robot attack, so Amato and MechaBot set off for another mission.

-During the mid-credits scenes, a grown-up Amato recounts the events of the film to his son, BoBoiBoy, and orders him a yellow Power Sphere.
+Years later, a grown-up Amato recounts his encounter with MechaBot to his son, BoBoiBoy, and orders him a yellow Power Sphere.
 However, a green, box-headed alien intercepts the delivery.